mosra/m.css/doc/plugins/htmlsanity.rst

 `Internal link expansion`_
 --------------------------

-By default, link expansion works only in document content and article summaries.
+By default, link expansion works only in document content and fields that are referenced in the :py:`FORMATTED_FIELDS` (such as article summaries).
 In order to expand links in additional fields and arbitrary strings, this plugin provides two Jinja2 filters, producing results equivalent to `links expanded by Pelican <http://docs.getpelican.com/en/stable/content.html#linking-to-internal-content>`_.

-For fields that are referenced in the :py:`FORMATTED_FIELDS` setting, one can use the ``expand_links`` Jinja2 filter in the template.
+For formatted fields, one can use the ``expand_links`` Jinja2 filter in the template.
 The link expansion needs the content object (either ``article`` or ``page``) as a parameter.

 .. code:: jinja